- Adobe Connect

-Policy Key: If on Windows or Mac versions 10.3 and higher and does not have policy key installed, immediate quarantine.
+Policy Key: On Windows or Mac (versions 10.3 and higher), the policy key must be installed.

-Anti-Virus software: Immediate quarantine if not installed, running, and up-to-date.
+Anti-Virus software: Must be installed, running, and up-to-date.

-NAT: If you have a device, such as a wireless/wired router, doing NAT, immediate quarantine.
+NAT: If you have a device, such as a wireless/wired router, doing NAT.

-OS Patch Level: Quarantine if Windows Update is not set to automatically download and install all updates.
+OS Patch Level: Windows Update must be set to automatically download and install all updates.